Many wild cat species are at high risk of becoming extinct from habitat loss, poaching, illegal wildlife trade and loss of prey.

 ENDANGERED

 It is now only found in the Sunda Islands, Indonesia.
-The total population as of 2017 is estimated at 300 – 600 individuals.
+The estimated population of Sumatran tigers is around 600.

 Panthera tigris tigris